Structure and Function of the Eyes

 The orbit is the bony cavity that contains the eyeball, muscles, nerves, and blood vessels, as well as the structures that produce and drain tears.
 Each orbit is a pear-shaped structure that is formed by several bones.

 Near the front of the eye, in the area protected by the eyelids, the sclera is covered by a thin, transparent membrane (conjunctiva), which runs to the edge of the cornea.
 The conjunctiva also covers the moist back surface of the eyelids and eyeballs.

 Behind the iris sits the lens.
 By changing its shape, the lens focuses light onto the retina.
 Through the action of small muscles (called the ciliary muscles), the lens becomes thicker to focus on nearby objects and thinner to focus on distant objects.

 The retina contains the cells that sense light (photoreceptors) and the blood vessels that nourish them.
 The most sensitive part of the retina is a small area called the macula, which has millions of tightly packed photoreceptors (the type called cones).
 The high density of cones in the macula makes the visual image detailed, just as a high-resolution digital camera has more megapixels.

-There are two main types of photoreceptors: cones and rods.
-Cones are responsible for sharp, detailed central vision and color vision and are clustered mainly in the macula.
-The rods are responsible for night and peripheral (side) vision.
+Rods are responsible for night and peripheral (side) vision.
 Rods are more numerous than cones and much more sensitive to light, but they do not register color or contribute to detailed central vision as the cones do.
 Rods are grouped mainly in the peripheral areas of the retina.

+The front section (anterior segment) extends from the inside of the cornea to the front surface of the lens.
+It is filled with a fluid called the aqueous humor, which nourishes the internal structures.
 The anterior segment is divided into two chambers.
 The front (anterior) chamber extends from the cornea to the iris.
 The back (posterior) chamber extends from the iris to the lens.
 Normally, the aqueous humor is produced in the posterior chamber, flows slowly through the pupil into the anterior chamber, and then drains out of the eyeball through outflow channels located where the iris meets the cornea.